 The pictures will be examined by a radiologist, who will then send a report of the results to the person who referred you.
-If there is a blockage in the tube or it is incorrectly sited, then this report will be quickly sent to referrer who will be in contact with the result and further instructions:

-- If you are on home leave and have had this test arranged by the ward doctor, they will either have asked you: - to attend the ward after the procedure to assess the results and give you further instructions. - To go home and one of the medical team who referred you for this test will be in contact with you via the telephone to discuss the results and further management.
+- If you are on home leave and have had this test arranged by the ward doctor, they will either have asked you: - o to attend the ward after the procedure to assess the results and give you further instructions (possible catheter removal). - o To go home and one of the medical team who referred you for this test will be in contact with you via the telephone to discuss the results and further management.